AvatarHwang/FASOP/README.md

 # FASOP: Fast yet Accurate Automatic Search for Optimal Parallelization of a Transformer on Heterogeneous GPU Clusters(ICPP 2023)

-This repository include a framework named FASOP that automatically and rapidly finds the optimal degrees of parallelisms and model partitioning of Transformer-based models on heterogeneous GPU clusters, with an accurate estimation of pipelining latency and GPU communications.
-It can find a configuration that minimizes the cost of GPU clusters while satisfying the training time constraints, or a configuration that minimizes the training time while meeting the cost constraints.
-FASOP can fast estimate the device configuration for LLM.
+This repository contains FASOP, a framework that automates the process of finding the optimal degrees of parallelism and model partitioning for Transformer-based models on heterogeneous GPU clusters.
+FASOP accurately estimates pipelining latency and GPU communications, enabling it to find configurations that minimize the cost of GPU clusters while satisfying training time constraints, or configurations that minimize training time while meeting cost constraints.
+FASOP supports a variety of Transformer-based models and uses advanced algorithms and techniques to rapidly and accurately estimate device configurations.

 -----

-## Performance
+# Performance

-### search time for the optimal partitioning
+## search time for the optimal partitioning

-FASOP can not only fast estimate but also find a smiliar configuration.
+FASOP offers fast and efficient model partitioning for Transformer-based models on heterogeneous GPU clusters.
+With advanced algorithms and techniques, FASOP can rapidly estimate and find optimal model partitioning configurations that minimize training time while meeting cost constraints.
+Additionally, FASOP can find similar configurations that closely match the optimal configuration.
+**Please note that lower values indicate better performance.**

 <p align="center">
 <img src="figs/performance_chart.png" width="500"/>
 </p>

-### In real world
+## Real-World Applications
-This pareto chart shows that optimal trade-off between estimated training cost and throughput for a virtual AWS environment.(circle: cluster with A10 GPU node, triangle: heterogeneous GPU cluster, square: cluster with A100 GPU node)
+Using advanced algorithms and techniques, FASOP can rapidly find optimal device configurations in virtual AWS environments.
+The Pareto chart below shows the optimal trade-off between estimated training cost and throughput for different GPU clusters, including clusters with A10 GPU nodes, heterogeneous GPU clusters, and clusters with A100 GPU nodes.

 <p align="center">
 <img src="figs/pareto-final.png" width="500"/>
 </p>

-## Usage
+# Usage

-(1) FASOP estimation
+(1) Finding Optimal Parallel Strategy for GPT on Heterogeneous GPU Clusters.
 (2) As results of FASOP, you can launch practical distributed learning using Megatron-LM.

-### FASOP setup

-#### I. setup
+## Reproducing the Experiments from [FASOP: Fast yet Accurate Automatic Search for Optimal Parallelization of a Transformer on Heterogeneous GPU Clusters]

+To reproduce the experiments from [FASOP: Fast yet Accurate Automatic Search for Optimal Parallelization of a Transformer on Heterogeneous GPU Clusters], follow these steps:

+### 1. Install the necessary dependencies for FASOP.

 - FASOP requires a CPU for estimation tasks.
 - We recommend to create conda environment for test of reproducibility.
-- Python 3.7+, PyTorch 1.7+, CUDA 11.0+
+- Python 3.8+, PyTorch 1.7+, CUDA 11.0+, numpy

     ```bash
     cd ~/workspace